rikusilvola/html5-youtube-everywhere/README.md

 Under windows set `media.windows-media-foundation.enabled` to true and under linux set `gstreamer.enabled` to true to enable H264 support.

+## Building ##

+This addon was built with Mozillas JetPack SDK, so building it is as simple as running `cfx xpi`.
+To build it with support for Android, use `cfx xpi --force-mobile`.

 ## Attribution ##

 Thanks to [Paul Battley] [threedaymonk] for the userscript and to [Klemens